AurelijaNorvaisaite/FinalProject/README.md

 ## Install Docker

-Before running the server, install docker.
+Before running the server, install docker (if choosing to use docker instead of SQLite).

 Latest version(not necessary):
 * [installing docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)